 Travellers residing in Australia: GPT documentation including any merchandise will be forwarded to your Travel Agent two weeks prior to departure.
 If you have not received your documentation, please contact your Travel Agent and arrange for delivery or collection.
 These items will not be available once you have departed Australia.

 Travellers residing outside of Australia: Your personalised itinerary will be emailed to your Travel Agent.
 In addition, GPT documentation including any merchandise will be made available for collection at the first night's accommodation based on the tour itinerary.
+If you do not require any items presented as part of the Documentation Pack, please hand these to the GPT Representative on the first morning when you join the coach, and they will be recycled.
 You can view the contents of the Documentation Pack prior to your arrival to New Zealand via our website.
 Contact GPT if you have not received your Documentation Pack at your hotel in New Zealand.

 Unfortunately, we cannot accommodate early requests for documentation.

 The Ultimate Small Group and Signature Mid-Size Group Documentation Pack will include: - travel bag, ticket wallet, luggage tag, toiletry wet pack and laundry bag.